 Finding the right school for my kids is something I agonised over for both of my boys.
 There are so many decisions to make that will have a big impact on your child’s education.
 I can’t tell you what the right choice is for you but I can give you a bit of information to help you with choosing a school.

 If your child is likely to need support in school you may need to consider getting an Education Health and Care Plan.
 This can take some time so is worth starting as early as possible.
 Before choosing a school it is helpful to understand what schools are available.

-My husband is a teacher and there are so many terms relating to schools even he didn’t know what they all meant.
+There are so many terms relating to schools, my husband is a teacher and even he didn’t know what they all meant.
 I have done a little research and can now explain the different types of school / education available in England.

 The two main types of school are: